Table of contents

 What is IT asset recovery?

-• Minimize e-waste through responsible recycling
+• Minimize e-waste by prioritizing refurbishment and responsible recycling over landfill disposal

 How to recover IT assets in 5 steps

-IT asset recovery
+it asset recovery

-1. Initiate retrieval after offboarding
+1. Initiate retrieval at offboarding

-2. Assess and inventory returned devices
+2. Assess and inventory devices

 3. Sanitize and erase data securely